nycdoe-cs4all/icm-gitbook/unit-1-drawing-variables-and-random/u1la1.2-line-functions-and-parameters.md

 As you code discuss the following:

-Not all functions take the same take of parameters
+Not all functions take the same parameters

 Some parameters have different scales.
-For example the canvas function by default accepts values 0-255 but in HSB mode it accepts values 0-360.
+For example, the background function by default accepts values 0-255 but in HSB mode it accepts values 0-360.

 ### Independent Exploration (5 min)